How do I use the TikTok mobile publishing workflow?

 - Review your content and tap Continue to TikTok when you’re ready to publish.

 - Review the publishing reminders.
-Once you tap Ok, I’m ready to post, your video will download to your device, your caption will be saved to your clipboard and the TikTok app will open.
+Once you tap Ok, I’m ready to post, your video will download to your device (iOS only), your caption will be saved to your clipboard and the TikTok app will open.

 Once the TikTok app has opened, you can finish the mobile publishing process.
 On Android devices, your video will automatically load when TikTok opens.